SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 1. Training Set, which is used for learning.
 2. Validation Set, which determines the error $J_m$ of different models $m$.
 For multi-layer perceptrons, the validation set is used to estimate the error rate of the model.
-3. Training & Validation Set are combined to re-train the optimal model (i.e. lowest validation error).
+3. Training & Validation Set are combined to re-train the optimal model (i.e. model with lowest validation error).
 4. Test Set, which is used only to assess the performance of the final optimal model.

 **Why separate test and validation sets?**